 Spoony: Dark Souls' combat is monotonous, predictable, and yet harshly unforgiving of a single innocuous mistake.
 Yep, A+ game design there.
 Do you think the people who "love" this game also insist that Double Dragon III: The Sacred Stones is a worthwhile endeavor? ...Probably not, but only because there's no hipster cred in pretending to like that game anymore...

-Not aiding matters are the janky physics in the game, which, among other things, cause your attacks to stop dead if you swing your sword in narrow corridors and hit a wall mid-swing, as well as causing enemies' dead bodies to ragdoll and glitch everywhere upon the slightest contact.
+Not aiding matters are the janky physics and animations in the game, which, among other things, cause your attacks to stop dead if you swing your sword in narrow corridors and hit a wall mid-swing (and you will, since every swing is a huge, wide, sweeping arc), as well as causing enemies' dead bodies to ragdoll and glitch everywhere upon the slightest contact.
 Your character moves like they're coated in Crisco as they slip off platforms and ledges at the slightest provocation.
 Your dodge move is all but useless as it takes nearly a full second to respond after pressing the button, ensuring that anything you try to dodge will almost always just hit you instead.
 The lock-on system is also incredibly unintuitive, always seeming to target the most distant enemy in the area and giving any nearby foes a free shot at you in the process.
 Not to mention the fact that accurately aiming ranged weapons is all but impossible, to the point where you might as well just not bother with them at all...

 Spoony: I'm not a big fan of Ocarina of Time by any stretch, but I can still tell you that that game had a much better lockon system, ranged aiming and melee combat, as well as more polished physics and a much more intuitive control scheme than Dark Souls does.
 And given that OOT came out thirteen years before this game did, that should tell you something!

 Spoony: An element which was also present in early JRPGs like Phantasy Star 1 and Final Fantasy II, and people instantly write those games off as "bad" for it.
-So why does it get a free pass here? ...Oh, right, because we live in the age of "Cheevos", where slogging through tons of grinding and tedious trial-and-error just to progress a little bit and earn a few brownie points with forum-trolling scum is now a "bragging right" and not the mark of someone who is extremely bored and has nothing better to do with their time.
+So why does it get a free pass here? ...Oh, right, because we live in the age of "Cheevos", where slogging through tons of grinding and tedious trial-and-error just to progress a little bit is now a "bragging right" among forum-trolling scum and not the mark of someone who is extremely bored and has nothing better to do with their time.
 It honestly wouldn't surprise me if game companies came up with the achievement system as a cheap excuse to pad out games with dozens of junk missions and busywork, as well as leave in tons of asinine and outdated design elements and call them "features for hardcore gamers".
 Again, if I wanted to spend hours upon hours doing something mindless and unrewarding, I'd work a second job; at least then I'd get something more useful for the effort than flipping an arbitrary flag on my "gamer card" that nobody but me ever looks at anyways.

 Further compounding this problem is the game's online multiplayer functionality, in which anonymous players can either ally with you to defeat a boss, or (far more likely) pop into your game uninvited when they're 60-70 levels above you and kill you in one hit for cheap lulz, thereby causing you to lose all of your progress yet again through no fault of your own.
 Moreso because the game's terrible netcode ensures that they constantly land backstabs on you even while you're facing directly toward them on your screen.
 And unless I missed an option somewhere, there is no way to disable this feature short of pulling your system's LAN connection.
 Which, if you're playing on the XBox 360 and have a digital copy of the game, also prevents you from playing the game at all.
 Truly wonderful.